• Skip to primary navigation

 Jump to Recipe

 Here’s a hearty and healthy soup for you!
-Minestrone alla Milanese is loaded with good vegetables for you, plus a bit of rice to provide the ‘comfort’ that we all want from every bowl of soup.
+Summer Minestrone (or Minestrone alla Milanese) is loaded with good vegetables and a bit of rice to provide the ‘comfort’ we all want from every bowl.
 Enjoy it as an appetizer or a meal on its own!

-It’s typically served warm in cold months and room temperature in summer; hence it’s sometimes called ‘Summer Minestrone.’
+This soup from Milano is traditionally served warm in cold months and room temperature in summer; hence its other name, ‘summer minestrone.’

 Is there a difference in the taste?
 Nope, they taste just as delicious, regardless of the weather!

-IF YOU WANT MORE CLASSIC ITALIAN RECIPES, THEN YOU WILL LOVE THESE FROM LOMBARDIA REGION!
+IF YOU WANT MORE CLASSIC ITALIAN RECIPES, YOU WILL LOVE THESE FROM LOMBARDIA REGION!

 • Ossobuco